rajeshksv/AlfredExtensions/MessageToFriend/README.md

-Send Message to your friends from Alfred.
+Send Message to your friends from Alfred2.

 ### Installation
 Grab the extension present in build directory and enjoy.
 Current Version is 0.3.2 (ALPHA)